lokesh/bitsweeper/README.md

 # Bitsweeper

-## To-do

-- [ ]  Diff title color for ega

 **Nice to haves**

-- [ ] Sound: They are loud and grating!
+- [x] Sound: They are loud and grating!
 Using mine>explosion, thud/plant>flag, open>subtle chick.
 Add win sound.
 - [x] One more theme
 - [ ] Animation: Add particles when you open block
 - [ ] Animation: Flag placement
 - [ ] Add loader
----
-- [ ] Reduce sound file size.
-Convert to mp3?

 ## Bugs
-- [ ] 100vh is too much, causing spaceing beause of Safari's address bar floating above
+- [x] 100vh is too much, causing spaceing beause of Safari's address bar floating above
 - [ ] Don't flag mines on scroll
 - [ ] Random block sprites get set on clicking smiley and then again on first press
 - [ ] Switching tabs on mobile and returning to game disables further sound playing.
 Or putting phone on sleep.
 Do I need to re-import sound files? see examples on howlerjs site which work properly.